danvuk567/SP500-Stock-Analysis/Sector-Sub_Industry-Performance-Analysis/readme.md

  The **Energy** Sector clearly outperformed all Sectors but also experiencing a number of large drawdowns clearly exhibiting high volatility.

 Let's now take a look at determining how a Sector is trending over the past 4 years.
-We can plot a linear regresion line using the Cumulative % Returns and plot it on a **Line Chart**.
-The steeper the slope, the stronger the trend is whether positive or negative.
-We'll use our custom function *scatter_plot* to plot a **Scatter Plot** and **Regression Line** for the **Consumer Staples** Sector.
+We can plot a **Linear Regression** line using the Cumulative % Returns and plot it on a **Line Chart**.
+The steeper the slope, the stronger the positive or negative trend.
+We'll use our custom function *scatter_plot* to plot a **Scatter Plot** and regression line for the **Consumer Staples** Sector.

         sector = 'Consumer Staples'
         df_ret_sector = df_ret_sectors[df_ret_sectors['Sector'] == sector].copy()